Ricardomol/pazdera.github.io/_posts/2014-05-05-small-gem-udpates.md

 easier to use.
-Special thanks goes to [Brandon](https://github.com/brandonpittman), [Hannes](https://github.com/kwando), [Chip](https://github.com/chip), and [Jikku](https://github.com/JikkuJose), who helped me and contributed to the two projects.
+Special thanks goes to [Brandon](https://github.com/brandonpittman), [Hannes](https://github.com/kwando), [Chip](https://github.com/chip), and [Jikku](https://github.com/JikkuJose), who helped me and contributed to one of the two projects.

 If you have any questions, comments, suggestions, or problems, please [let me know](https://twitter.com/radekpazdera), I’ll be happy to help you :-).